equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 		GEN_DATA  ID RESULT_FILE:yyy INPUT_FORMAT:xx  REPORT_STEPS:10,20  ECL_FILE:xxx  OUTPUT_FORMAT:xx  INIT_FILES:/path/files%d TEMPLATE:/template_file TEMPLATE_KEY:magic_string

 	The GEN_DATA keyword has many options; in many cases you can leave many of them off.
-We therefor list the required and the optional options separately:
+We therefore list the required and the optional options separately:

 	**Required GEN_DATA options**

-	* RESULT_FILE - This if the name the file generated by the forward model and read by ERT.
+	* RESULT_FILE - This is the name of the file generated by the forward model and read by ERT.
 This filename _must_ have a %d as part of the name, that %d will be replaced by report step when loading.
 	* INPUT_FORMAT - The format of the file written by the forward model (i.e. RESULT_FILE) and read by ERT, valid values are ASCII, BINARY_DOUBLE and BINARY_FLOAT.
-	* REPORT_STEPS A list of the report step(s) where you expect the forward model to create a result file.
+	* REPORT_STEPS - A list of the report step(s) where you expect the forward model to create a result file.
 I.e. if the forward model should create a result file for report steps 50 and 100 this setting should be: REPORT_STEPS:50,100.
 If you have observations of this GEN_DATA data the RESTART setting of the corresponding GENERAL_OBSERVATION must match one of the values given by REPORT_STEPS.

 	**Optional GEN_DATA options**